 This lecture contains all basic areas of today's high-frequency measurement techniques, such as power measurement, frequency measurement, spectral analysis and network analysis.
 Particular attention is paid to the description of those measurement systems and methods that are used in modern applications.

-Workload The workload includes: Attendance study time lecture / exercise: 45 h Self-study time including exam preparation: 75 h A total of 120 h = 4 LP
+Attendance study time lecture / exercise: 45 h Self-study time including exam preparation: 75 h A total of 120 h = 4 LP apl.
+Prof. Dr. Jörg Matthes

 Knowledge of the basics of high frequency technology is helpful.